Vous êtes un professionnel et vous avez besoin d'une formation ?

 Here, the 1s could be anything, as long as they end up being stored as

-elements in the sparse matrix.
+elements in the sparse array.
 We can now calculate maximum matchings as

 follows: